iconify/website/docs/libraries/tools/export/index.md

 There are different types of icon packages published at NPM, there are functions for exporting each type:

 - Function `[func]exportIconPackage()` creates NPM package with one file per icon.
-This is used when user needs only only few icons.
+This is used when a user needs only a few icons.
+This method is deprecated, but function is still maintained because some developers use it.
-- Function `[func]exportJSONPackage()` creates NPM package with entire icon set in one file.
+- Function `[func]exportJSONPackage()` creates NPM package with an entire icon set in one file.
 This is used to get an entire icon set.

 Functions do not publish packages, they only generate contents.
 Run `[bash]npm publish` to publish generated packages.